 Pesto with cilantro and basil

-This cilantro basil pesto has versatile flavors and is similar to cilantro pesto and kale basil pesto, just with a few fresh greens swapped around:-).
+This cilantro basil pesto has versatile flavors and is similar to cilantro pesto and basil pesto recipe, just with a few fresh greens swapped around:-).
 This simple recipe uses a food process and a basic ingredients you may already have in your fridge plus fresh herb leaves of cilantro and basil!
 We like to add cheese in our pesto, but feel free use the alternative listed in the recipe for a vegan version.

 Ingredients: fresh cilantro and basil leaves